Passenger rail transport in China: To Hong Kong (Kowloon) (Terminated)

 For Beijing/Shanghai to Kowloon routes, additional carriages are attached in the section between Beijing/Shanghai and Guangzhou East for domestic passengers, where boarding and alighting is allowed at intermediate stations.
 Tickets cannot be booked through the CR website.

+The intercity Through Train services was suspended since 30 Jan 2020 due to the COVID19 pandemic.
+The Guangzhou-Kowloon route has replaced by G-series trains between Guangzhou East and West Kowloon, while the Beijing/Shanghai to Kowloon routes are officially replaced by the EMU sleeper trains which are departing from Hong Kong West Kowloon Station since 15 Jun 2024.

-to Hong Kong (West Kowloon via Guangshen'gang HXL)
+To Hong Kong (West Kowloon via Guangshengang XRL)

 Through High-speed services are available since 2018 between West Kowloon and Shenzhen, Guangzhou and other cities in mainland China like Shanghai, Xiamen, Guiyang and Beijing.
-Passengers have to past immigrations in West Kowloon station, and those trains also serve as normal high-speed trains in mainland China.
+Passengers have to pass immigrations in West Kowloon station, and those trains also serve as normal high-speed trains in mainland China.
 Sections operated by CR (from other stations in mainland China to Shenzhen Futian) and MTR (West Kowloon to Shenzhen Futian) have different pricing policies, making the cross-border section one of the most expensive in China.
-Tickets can be booked through Internet.
+Tickets can be booked through the Internet.

 International passenger trains

-A few K and Z trains can transport passengers out of China to places such as Ulaanbaatar in Mongolia, Moscow in Russia, Almaty in Kazakhstan, P'yŏngyang in North Korea, Hanoi in Vietnam and so on.
+A few trains can transport passengers out of China to places such as Ulaanbaatar in Mongolia, Moscow in Russia, Almaty in Kazakhstan, P'yŏngyang in North Korea, Hanoi in Vietnam，Vientiane in Laos and so on.
 Tickets can only be bought through travel agents near the departure station.
+While other International passenger trains are all numbers, K or Z type conventional trains, train between Kunming South railway station and Vientiane railway station is the only International passenger train as D type multiple-unit train.